-The Company has operating leases for office space, vehicles, rail cars, and other equipment under noncancellable leases with initial terms typically ranging from two to 40 years.
-The Company does not have any significant financing leases at September 30, 2023.
+The Company has operating leases for office space, vehicles, rail cars, and other equipment under non-cancellable leases with initial terms typically ranging from two to 40 years.
+The Company has one significant finance lease at September 30, 2024.

 At contract inception, the Company reviews the terms, facts, and circumstances of the arrangement to determine whether the contracts are leases or contain embedded leases.
-The Company adopted ASC 842 on October 1, 2022, and evaluates whether the contract has an identified asset, if the Company has the right to obtain substantially all economic benefits from the asset, and if the Company has the right to direct the use of the underlying asset.
+The Company evaluates whether the contract has an identified asset, if the Company has the right to obtain substantially all economic benefits from the asset, and if the Company has the right to direct the use of the underlying asset.
 When determining if a contract has an identified asset, the Company considers both explicit and implicit assets, and whether the supplier has the right to substitute the asset.
-When determining if the Company has the right to obtain substantially all economic benefits from the asset throughout the period of use and determines if it receives greater than 90% of those benefits.
+When determining if the Company has the right to obtain substantially all economic benefits from the asset, the Company considers the primary outputs of the identified asset throughout the period of use and determines if it receives greater than 90% of those benefits.
 When determining if the Company has the right to direct the use of an underlying asset, it considers if it has the right to direct how and for what purpose the asset is used throughout the period of use and if it controls the decision-making rights over the asset.